Goldinyan/Ob/ MyLife/Basics - C.md

 int *ptr = &x;   // ptr points to x

 printf("Address of x = %p\n", (void*)&x);
+// Address of x = 0x7ffee3b2c8ac
 ```

 - `*ptr` dereferences the pointer to get the value.
 - Central for memory management and arrays.
+- adress of x → &x or ptr
+- Value of x → x or *ptr (with star)

 ---